qBraid/QCHack-2021/QCHackChallenger/README.md

 - A case with noisy channels and without eavesdropping
 - A practical case with noisy channels and eavesdropping

-Each scenario in the folder can be executed given the "Functions" directory which includes all the required functions. <br>  Both the Jupyter Notebooks and Python files are present.
-The technical requirements are the installation of Qiskit and Python.
+Each scenario in the folder can be executed given the "Functions" directory which includes all the required functions. <br>  The technical requirements are the installation of Qiskit and Python.

-### **Team Members**

-Lakshika Rathi, IIT Delhi & Shreya Ilindra, IIT Bombay